“LITO” calculation formulae for the tax years 2021, 2022 and 2023 and following.

 The offset also does not apply against any medicare levy.

 The introduction of the middle income tax offset in the years 2019 to 2022 introduced additional thresholds, which complicates the arithmetic somewhat because both rebates apply together in those years.
-A sample of income and rebate data for those years is outlined in the table below.
+(The calculators above include both offsets together).

 From 2018 the two Low Income Offsets apply together: